Nils0/Nils0.github.io/_posts/2016-12-15-DetectionClassificationFishSpecies.md

 title: Detection and Classification of Fish Species
 ---

 Image processing using convolutional neural networks (or deep learning) was one of the key topics over the last couple of weeks in my Data Science boot camp at Metis in San Francisco.
-One of the key use cases for image processing is the classification of images, which has a broad range of applications.
-Examples include simple binary categorization tasks like deciding whether a given picture shows a cat or a dog and more advanced techniques used to steer autonomous cars.
+One of the major use cases for image processing is the classification of images, which has a broad range of applications.
+Examples include simple binary categorization tasks like deciding whether a given picture shows a cat or a dog and more advanced techniques helping to steer autonomous cars.

 I was fascinated how these neural networks are able to classify images and therefore decided to play around with it for my last and final project at Metis.